8, February 2018

 BrewDog has in ten years grown to become a company of 750 employees (and a dog).
 Their beers can be found in their own 46 bars, as well as in other bars and shops all around the world.

 Being this kind enfant terrible of the brewery world, you would think they would not care too much about intellectual property rights at all.
 However, the BrewDog case is great example of the fact that companies of a certain size ultimately has a business to protect.
-Their own ambiguity towards the “stuffy” world of intellectual property rights is best exemplified in this blogpost from last year, which starts with a statement that BrewDog is “pretty relaxed about our intellectual property”.
+Their own ambiguity towards the “stuffy” world of intellectual property rights is best exemplified in this blogpost, which starts with a statement that BrewDog is “pretty relaxed about our intellectual property”.
 However, the post is still named “Please don’t steal our Trademarks”.

 Getting back to the previously mentioned intellectual property hurdle that BrewDog faced with 'ELVIS JUICE'.
 Now knowing a little more about BrewDog, one can expect a creative response, right?
 What BrewDog founders James Watt and Martin Dickie actually did was to legally change their names to ‘Elvis Watt’ and ‘Elvis Dickie’.
 Why?
 In order to demonstrate the lack of exclusivity of the name Elvis of course.